 So how did snoek come to grace the table at our annual Big South African Braai in the dying days of summer this year?
 Well, on a visit to friends in Milton Keynes, we dropped by the headquarters of Cruga.
 The shop is unprepossessing, occupying a unit on an industrial estate, but once inside it’s like coming home.
 Not only can you buy a full range of Cruga biltong there (both sliced and packaged or, as Nick prefers it, in whole slabs, to be sliced at home), but you can also stock up on all manner of South African goodies like ProNutro, peppermint crisps, NikNaks (no, the ones sold over here are NOT the same), Savannah cider and Choc-Kits.
 And in a freezer we also spotted… frozen snoek!!
 I could not believe my eyes.
 And obviously there was no way I was not buying it!
 We didn’t have a cooler box, but it was frozen solid and we wrapped it in copious amounts of damp newspaper, then even more dry newspaper and it got back to London as solid as a rock.
 As you see from the first picture, it filled the entire Weber – it was at least 40cm long, and that was without head or tail!
 Nick made his super secret apricot jam basting sauce (just kidding – recipes to follow below) and cooked the fish in a closed Weber.
 As it turns out, our snoek was smoked but undyed, which you really could not tell until you tasted it.
 But this is a good thing as the saltiness works beautifully with the apricot jam and I suspect we inducted at least one Aussie and one German into the Cult of Snoekology that day.
 I’m not brave enough to try and convert a Brit yet!

 What made me think of this snoek braai was a post that appeared on Beyond the Pass last week talking about a Food and Agriculture Organization of the UN (FAO) study of the levels of fish stocks around the South African coast.
 It makes for sobering reading.
 The mainstays of most South African fish menus (kingklip, Cape sole, kabeljou, Cape salmon) are all overfished and declining – which should give everyone pause for thought in the same way as recent revelations in the UK that cod is being overfished and in decline.
 But the good news, according to this handy Southern African Sustainable Seafood Initiative (SASSI) booklet explaining which fish are ethically OK to eat and which are not when dining in South Africa, is that snoek is still plentiful and OK to eat!
 Hurray!
 Ditto my beloved mussels, oysters, calamari, butterfish and good ol’ hake.
-Snoek has always been an integral part of the diet and culture of the so-called “Cape coloureds”, referring to the predominantly Afrikaans-speaking modern-day descendants of slave labourers imported into South Africa by Dutch settlers as well as other groups of mixed ancestry originating in the present-day Western Cape.
+Snoek has always been an integral part of the diet and culture of the so-called “Cape coloureds”, referring to the predominantly Afrikaans-speaking community that has its roots in the indigenous Khoisan people; slaves brought from the Dutch East Indies by the Dutch colonists in the 17th century; or a combination of these and other local ethnic groups.
 In fact, they have a saying equivalent to the English “well, knock me over with a feather!”, which goes along the lines of “slaat my dood met ‘n pap snoek!” (literally “strike me dead with a limp snoek”).
 But although most South Africans are happy to eat snoek at home on the braai, many restaurants still do not serve it, except as smoked snoek pate.
 The reason is probably twofold.
 Firstly, the bones are easiest to remove by hand, which is no problem at home but makes for an unedifying spectacle in a restaurant dressed in your best frock.
 Also, snoek has never quite shaken off its image as a food of deprivation – people who can’t afford sole eat snoek, so there is some resistance to ordering it in a restaurant.
 But if the FAO are correct, it’s time we all learned to give snoek a more prominent place on restaurant menus and gave the overfished species a break.
 I, for one, would be thrilled to see more snoek on menus.

 WHOLE SNOEK ON THE BRAAI